fzipi/jis-talk/PITCHME.md

 Note:

-“Implement strong version control on all code and components.”
+"Implement strong version control on all code and components."
 Be able to capture every change from what was changed, when the change happened and who made the change.

 ---